hermes13002/hermes13002/README.md

 - 🌱 I’m currently learning **Flutter**

-- 👯 I’m looking to collaborate on **Mobile Apps Development and ML Models**
+- 👯 I’m looking to collaborate on **Mobile Apps Development and ML Algorithms**

 - 👨‍💻 All of my projects are available at [https://hermes13002.github.io/Portfolio-Website/](https://hermes13002.github.io/Portfolio-Website/)